one1189/wonder-walkers/README.md

 After pushing the commits, it is imperitive to deploy the site, and make it live.
 To do this:-

 * Open Github and find the repository we are looking to deploy.
-* Click on settings on the right hand side on the repository.
+* Click on settings on the right hand side of the repository.
 * Under code and automation, find the option pages.
 * Under Build and Depoloyment -Source- select deploy from branch.
 * The site is now live.

 ## Issues found

 I feel that Issues arose from the sizing of elements.
 As soon as the pixel width decreased, the issues appeared which has led to a lot of specifically targeted media queries.
-I feel in the future, it is important for me to utilise the height and width properties well to avoid so many media queries in the future.
+I feel in the future, it is important for me to utilise the height and width properties well, to avoid so many media queries in the future.

 Despite having a lot of media queries for specific elements, I like how the project comes together and it is responsive to the majority of devices.